-To make the stand for your Easter eggs, paint a cardboard roll, and cut it into 1.5 inch segments.
-Snip two notches, opposite each other, in each segment and insert your cardboard egg!
+To make the stand for your Easter eggs, paint a cardboard roll, and cut it into 1.5 inch pieces.
+Snip two notches opposite each other, in each piece, and insert your cardboard egg!

 Wasn’t that easy?
 Your child will be thrilled to see these simple decorations on your family’s Easter table this weekend!